Contact a Genentech Representative

 Reminder: This feature is intended for US healthcare professionals only.

-Please complete the form below if you would like a Genentech clinical specialist (sales representative) to contact you regarding your ACTEMRA information request.
+Please complete the form below if you would like a Genentech Therapeutic Area Manager (sales representative) to contact you regarding your ACTEMRA information request.
 You should receive a response within 5 business days.

 Your contact information will not be used for any other purpose than for the representative to respond to your information request.